ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * If EAD\_3 includes the EAD item EAD\_ACCESS\_TOKEN then RS MUST ensure that the included access token is valid.
 If EAD\_3 includes the EAD item EAD\_SESSION\_ID then RS MUST ensure that the access token associated with the included session_id and with the AUTH_CRED_C used in the EDHOC session is valid.
 The validation follows the procedure specified in {{rs-c}}.
 If such a process fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}), and it MUST abort the EDHOC session.

 RS MUST have successfully validated the access token before completing the EDHOC session.
 If completed successfully, then the EDHOC session is associated with both the access token and the pair (session_id, AUTH_CRED_C).
 Any previous EDHOC session associated with the same access token and with the same pair (session_id, AUTH_CRED_C) MUST be deleted.
-The OSCORE Security Context derived from that EDHOC session MUST also be aborted.
+The OSCORE Security Context derived from that EDHOC session MUST also be deleted.

 Editor's note: Instead of ERR\_CODE = 1, consider to use ERR\_CODE = 3 "Access Denied"  defined in draft-ietf-lake-authz